-Adjusted EBITDA, a non-GAAP measure which excludes depreciation and amortization, interest expense, income taxes, share-based compensation, stock appreciation rights expense, loss on equity method investments, loss on change in fair value of derivative liabilities, gain on change in fair value of contingent earnout liabilities, gain on extinguishment of debt, and acquisition related professional fees was a loss of \$5.4 million for the three months ended September 30, 2021 compared to \$0.2 million for the three months ended September 30, 2021, is due to a lower gross profit coupled with higher non-excludable operating expenses.
+Adjusted EBITDA, a non-GAAP financial measure which excludes depreciation and amortization, interest expense, income taxes, share-based compensation, stock appreciation rights expense, loss on equity method investments, change in fair value of derivative liabilities, change in fair value of contingent earnout liabilities, and acquisition related professional fees was \$(9.1) million for the three months ended December 31, 2021 compared to \$1.3 million for the three months ended December 31, 2020.
+The decrease in adjusted EBITDA of \$10.4 million for the year December 31, 2021, is due to a lower gross profit coupled with higher non-excludable operating expenses.